DS-Alex-ML/USe_OpenCV/README.md

 When starting the Phone_Cam.py program, the DroidCam app must be initialized, then it can be closed and the Python or Spyder display screen will continue to output the video in real time with RGB color scale.

 The .py has 2 options to view the video in real time, through the main camera of the phone or through the computer camera.
 This differs in access, which is:
-(1) cam = cv.VideoCapture ("http://192.168.1.92:4747") with access from the main camera of the mobile phone.
+(1) cam=cv.VideoCapture ("http://192.168.1.92:4747") with access from the main camera of the mobile phone.
-(2) cam = cv.VideoCapture (0) for the computer camera.
+(2) cam=cv.VideoCapture (0) for the computer camera.
 Note: the number 0 may vary if you have external cameras connected via USB or network.